 Next, we extract the number of matches in each chapter.

-# extract number of matches per chapter
+# extract the number of matches of "alice" per chapter

 Matches <- text_chapters %>%